mkumar73/beckernick.github.io/_posts/2018-08-23-memoization.markdown

 *Observations:* As compared to normal recursion implementation, it is a huge improvement with respect to time complexity.
 The time taken for finding the 10th element of the series is almost similar for both the approach but memoization shines for `n=40`.
+The function `fib_memoization` is passed with two parameters, first the value of `n` and a dictionary for storing the intermediate values.

 **Time complexity : O(n)**

+During execution, the dictionary keeps track of all the values computed and stores them as a key-value pair and it goes to the loop only when the key is not present in the map or hash table and evaluate the results.
+As a result, for `n=40` it has to evaluate the loop far less times as compared with the original recursion example.

 ## Solution to Fibonacci using Dynamic Programming (Bottom-up)